 Step-by-Step: Audit Your Current Content Workflow

-Start by treating the audit like a mini-investigation: map every repeatable action, measure how long it takes, and flag what feels manual or error-prone.
+Begin the audit as a mini-investigation.
+List every repeatable action, track how long each takes, and identify tasks that seem manual or prone to errors.
 Capturing that detail makes the next step — choosing which automations actually move the needle — unambiguous and fast.

 - Map Every Content Task